VPAC/superlinux/supercomputingwithlinux.md

 Note when typing out the address make use of the tab-completion feature, which provides suggested options for command and file completion, plus Cntl-R or direction keys to recursively search through a history of previously used commands.

 If you are using MS-Windows, we recommend using WinSCP, or, if using certain applications such as MATLAB, the PuTTY Secure Copy client PSCP.
 WinSCP comes with a intuitive GUI that provides basic file management functionality in addition to Secure Shell and Secure Copy functions.
 Linux and Mac users can also use a GUI for secure file transfers.
 For Linux users this is typically inbuilt with the file browser application.
 For Mac users you might wish to consider Fugu or Cyberduck.
 Filezilla is a good GUI option for file transfers for all three operating systems because it has the same general "look and feel"!
 This is, of course, in addition to the suite of features it provides.

-An alternative transfer option is rsync.
+An alternative transfer option is `rsync`.
 Rsync provides a way to keep two repositories of files "in sync", one of these repositories may be on your desktop, the other your home directory on the cluster.
 The nice feature of rsync is that it is very fast - after the initial backup.
 The reason for this is that it tracks changes.
 There is no point copying and re-writing an entire file when only a handful of characters have changed.

 The general sequence is: `rsync options source destination`